-NL shots usually have nice soft backgrounds without harsh contrasts, or specular highlights.
-These effects can be made more pronounced the larger the aperture (smaller f stop).
-In the rainforest, to combat the poor light quality under the canopy one has to use quite a large aperture (this creates a shallow depth of field which in some cases can create a 3D feel), only a medium-slow shutter a higher ISO than one would like and often a bit of fill flash.
+But this section is about shooting natural light rather than debating its merits.
+If you’d like to reap the benefits of nice soft backgrounds without harsh contrasts, or specular highlights then these effects can be made more pronounced by the larger the aperture (smaller f stop).
+In the rainforest, to combat the poor light quality under the canopy one has to use quite a large aperture (this creates a shallow depth of field which in some cases can create a 3D feel), only a medium-slow shutter and a higher ISO than one would like.
+Often with a bit of fill flash thrown in.

 NL shots can be more difficult for several reasons:

 1) Requires a longer shutter speed; This necessitates not only a more stable platform from which to shoot, but also that the subject remain motionless.

 2) You need to choose your backgrounds carefully to complement the subject appropriately.

 3) You may need to diffuse the light if it is too harsh, so one must keep an eye towards what kind of light is hitting the subject: is it bright, shaded, diffused from cloud cover, etc…